Main thread in Java

 The main thread is created automatically when our program is started.
 To control it we must obtain a reference to it.
 This can be done by calling the method currentThread( ) which is present in Thread class.
 This method returns a reference to the thread on which it is called.
 The default priority of Main thread is 5 and for all remaining user threads priority will be inherited from parent to child.

 Current thread: main After name change: Geeks Main thread priority: 5 Main thread new priority: 10 Main thread Main thread Main thread Main thread Main thread Child thread priority: 10 Child thread new priority: 1 Child thread Child thread Child thread Child thread Child thread

 Now let us discuss the relationship between the main() method and the main thread in Java.
 For each program, a Main thread is created by JVM(Java Virtual Machine).
 The “Main” thread first verifies the existence of the main() method, and then it initializes the class.
 Note that from JDK 6, main() method is mandatory in a standalone java application.

 Deadlocking with use of Main Thread(only single thread)

-We can create a deadlock by just using Main thread, i.e. by just using a single thread.
-The following java program demonstrate this.
+We can create a deadlock by just using the Main thread, i.e. by just using a single thread.

 The statement “Thread.currentThread().join()”, will tell Main thread to wait for this thread(i.e. wait for itself) to die.
 Thus Main thread wait for itself to die, which is nothing but a deadlock.